-Usually reinsurance receivables will be the largest asset of the receivership, and collection is highly dependent on reliable premium and loss information.
+Usually, reinsurance receivables will be the largest asset of the receivership, and collection is highly dependent on reliable premium and loss information.
 Use of information systems in recording and tracking this information is fairly common.
 Depending on the level of integration of the systems, this may be part of, or at least closely connected with, the claims system or accounting system of the insurer.

+Increasingly, a third-party hosted web application or system is utilized to track reinsurance receivables.
+Continued use of the application or system by maintaining or modifying existing contractual relationships with third-party vendors may be utilized.
+Alternatively, an attempt to clone or recreate the system within the receiver’s environment may be viable options.